-We are proud to present Volume 10 Issue (1)!
-This issue contains contemporary discussions on topics of juvenile justice, real estate laws, labour rights, international taxation and evidence law, providing in-depth analysis on these issues.
-We would like to thank all of the authors who have contributed to these issue.
+We are proud to present Volume 10 Issue (2)!
+This issue contains contemporary and in-depth discussions on topics such as taxation avoidance agreements, caste and justice in the Rawlsian framework, renewable energy subsidies under World Trade Law, environmental justice issues relating to industrial siting, the scope of philosophical research in law, judicial review of money bills, religious freedom, gubernatorial discretion, et al. We would like to thank all of the authors who have contributed to this issue.
 Both professors and students have contributed to make it a success.
-The issue can be found at nujslawreview.org/articles-archives/ and is available for everyone to read!
+The issue can be found at nujslawreview.org/articles-archives/ and is available for everyone to read.
 We hope you find the new issue engaging. ...
 See MoreSee Less

 AN ANALYSIS OF THE MODERN OFFENCE OF SEDITION by Nivedita Saksena & Siddhartha Srivastava

 Madhya Pradesh police recently arrested 15 people and charged them with the offence of sedition for allegedly celebrating Pakistan’s victory in ICC Champions Trophy against India, cheering Pakistani cricketers and bursting crackers.
 Following condemnation police later dropped the charges against the accused.
 The misuse of sedition law by governments is not new.

 Now, the Law Commission has taken upon itself to review the law of sedition and give recommendations as to whether the offence must be scrapped from the statute books.
 This is also in pursuance of Lok Sabha MP Shahsi Tharoor’s efforts to replace Section 124(a) of IPC with a less draconian provision via a Private Member’s bill.